MicroStrategy/embedding-sdk-docs/docs/embedding-context/dossier-consumption-page-apis.md

 #### Description

-This API could be used to select visualizations or groups on a dossier consumption page.
+This API could be used to select visualizations or groups on a dashboard consumption page.

 #### Class